BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable.
-It is in a proof-of-concept stage and deploys to bitcoin TESTNET mode only.
-Not all features are implemented.
-Don't put real bitcoin on it.
+It is in a proof-of-concept stage!
+We wouldn't recommend putting real bitcoin on it at this time.
 Builds will be formally tagged once a stable proof-of-concept has been created.
 YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!

 ## Why Bitcoin Cache Machine Exists